NathanRHD/makebook-js/DOCUMENTATION.md

 #### sexto, 6to

 folded once, then cut, the new piece folded again; six pages per side of sheet

 #### octavo, 8vo

 folded three times, for sixteen pages per sheet

 #### duodecimo, 12mo

 folded twice times, then cut, the new piece folded again; twelve pages per side of sheet

-The user may give either the long or the short versions of these signatures types, separated above by commas, with no change in \fBmakebook\fR's effects.
+The user may give either the long or the short versions of these signatures types, separated above by commas, with no change in makebook's effects.

 Defaults to "folio".

 ### -n {signatures per section}

 Provides the number of signatures of the given type which will be assembled into each section.
 Defaults to one.
-Note that this option only works for folio and quarto signatures;
-though \fBmakebook\fR will not complain if you try it with others, your results will (probably) be wrong.
+Note that this option only works for folio and quarto signatures; though makebook will not complain if you try it with others, your results will (probably) be wrong.

 ### -H {height of target page}

-The height of the page onto which \fBmakebook\fR will impress the pages of the original document.
-If omitted,
-\fBmakebook\fR will simply multiply the dimensions of the original page according to the type of signature and use that, so as not to require any scaling of the source pages.
+The height of the page onto which makebook will impress the pages of the original document.
+If omitted, makebook\fR will simply multiply the dimensions of the original page according to the type of signature and use that, so as not to require any scaling of the source pages.

 ### -w {width of target page}

-The width of the page onto which \fBmakebook\fR will impress the pages of the original document.
-If omitted,
-\fBmakebook\fR will simply multiply the dimensions of the original page according to the type of signature and use that, so as not to require any scaling of the source pages.
+The width of the page onto which makebook will impress the pages of the original document.
+If omitted, makebook will simply multiply the dimensions of the original page according to the type of signature and use that, so as not to require any scaling of the source pages.

 ### -d {horizontal delta}

 Alters the horizontal distance between impressed sheets on the target page.
 Defaults to 0.

 ### -D {vertical delta}

 Alters the vertical distance between impressed sheets on the target page.
 Defaults to 0.

 ### -m {horizontal offset}

-Requires \fBmakebook\fR to place the upper left corner of each impressed page offset horizontally by this amount.
+Requires  makebook to place the upper left corner of each impressed page offset horizontally by this amount.

 Defaults to 0.

 ### -M {vertical offset}

-Requires \fBmakebook\fR to place the upper left corner of each impressed page offset vertically by this amount.
+Requires  makebook to place the upper left corner of each impressed page offset vertically by this amount.

 Defaults to 0.

 ### -s {scale}

 If you intend to scale the page, enter the scaling factor here.
 "1" will not scale at all; less than 1 will reduce the page's size, greater than 1 will increase it.
 Use this with care; scaling nearly always degrades the quality of the result, no matter how careful you were with your vector graphics.

 ### -i {input file}

-Specifies the name of the input file; that is, the file that
-\fBmakebook\fR will be imposing onto a new document.
-If not provided, \fBmakebook\fR will simply use standard input.
+Specifies the name of the input file; that is, the file that makebook will be imposing onto a new document.
+If not provided, makebook will simply use standard input.

 ### -o {output file}

-Specifies the name of the output file which \fBmakebook\fR should use for the result of its operations.
-If omitted,
-\fBmakebook\fR will prepend the string "sigs_" to the beginning of the input file name and use that.
+Specifies the name of the output file which makebook should use for the result of its operations.
+If omitted, makebook will prepend the string "sigs_" to the beginning of the input file name and use that.
 To use standard output, include this option, but give "stdout" for the filename.

 ## Dimensions

 ### Default Dimensions

-\fBmakebook\fR, as will be seen below, permits the explicit statement of some dimensions.
+makebook, as will be seen below, permits the explicit statement of some dimensions.
 Absent such statement, however, default values will be assigned.
 Furthermore, the size of the input page cannot be set explicitly; it is always determined automatically by the script.

 This section explains a bit how these dimensions are determined.

 #### The Source Page

-The dimensions of the source page are determined very simply, by running "pdfinfo" through an awk filter and taking that at face value.
+The dimensions of the source page are determined very simply, by running "pdfinfo" through a regex and taking that at face value.
 This has worked well for the author's purposes.
 These dimensions cannot be set explicitly.

 #### The Target Page

 The dimensions of the target page can be specified explicitly at the command line, with "-H" and "-w".
-If they are not, however, \fBmakebook\fR does its best to give them sensible values.
+If they are not, however, makebook does its best to give them sensible values.
 However, I did not want makebook to assume a given paper size (and thus begin a letterpaper vs. A4 firestorm) or to assume a desired scaling (and thus have a default which probably ruins page quality), so it does so very simply.

-\fBmakebook\fR simply multiplies the source page dimensions by appropriate values to ensure that the target page will be exactly the correct size to hold the requested type of signature assuming no scaling of the source page.
+makebook simply multiplies the source page dimensions by appropriate values to ensure that the target page will be exactly the correct size to hold the requested type of signature assuming no scaling of the source page.

 In other words, if a pdf source document is on halfletter paper (that is, 8.5in x 5.5in), and folio signatures are requested, the resulting document will be 8.5in x 11in (normal letter paper).
 If a pdf is on letter paper, and folio signatures are requested, the resulting document will be 11in x 17in (normal ledger paper).
 If a document is set on 5.5in x 4.25in paper (a quarter of a normal letter page), and quarto signatures are requested, the resulting document will be 8.5in x 11in (normal letter paper).
 The same applies, of course, to metric paper sizes, and even to abnormal page sizes. makebook was largely tested, for example, using a source document set on 4.25in x 6in paper, and by default produced an 8.5in x 12in signature sheet.
 (Better results were obtained by explicitly requesting 8.5in x 14in paper, or normal legal paper, with a vertical delta, or -D, of 1in.)

 By default, both deltas (-d and -D) and offsets (-m and -M) are set at zero.

 By default, scaling is also set at 0.

 ### Explicit Dimensions

-\fBmakebook\fR assumes that all dimensions are in "big points" (bp); that is, Postscript points, of which there are 72 in an inch.
+makebook assumes that all dimensions are in "big points" (bp); that is, Postscript points, of which there are 72 in an inch.
 This is easiest because pdf uses Postscript points internally, and pdfinfo consequently gives Postscript points as dimensions when they are requested.
 Any dimensions given without units will therefore be assumed to be big points.

-\fBmakebook\fR will also accept other units, however; below are the units \fBmakebook\fR understands.
-In parentheses after those units are the abbreviations which \fBmakebook\fR knows; unless you specify the units with these abbreviations, \fBmakebook\fR won't understand you.
+makebook will also accept other units, however; below are the units  makebook understands.
+In parentheses after those units are the abbreviations which  makebook knows; unless you specify the units with these abbreviations,  makebook won't understand you.

 inches        (in)

 centimeters   (cm)

 points        (pt)

 picas         (pc)

 big points    (bp)

 Please note that "pt" is the traditional printers' point, not the Postscript "big point"; traditional printers' points are slightly smaller than big points, there being 72.27 of them per inch.
 Picas here is twelve (12) printers' points, not twelve big points.